TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

 server's user authentication mechanism).
 Please keep in mind that these measures have an impact on the usability of the system.
-If you are not the only person who uses the Install Tool, you should definitely discuss your intention with the team.
+If you are not the only person who uses the Install Tool, you should discuss the best approach with the team.

+.. _security-install-tool-core-updates:

 TYPO3 Core updates
 ==================

 In legacy installations the Install Tool allows integrators to update the TYPO3 Core with a click on a button.
-This feature can be found under "Important actions" and it checks/installs revision updates only (e.g. bug fixes and security updates).
+This feature can be found under :guilabel:`Important actions`, and it checks/installs revision updates only (that is, bug fixes and security updates).

 .. figure:: /Images/ManualScreenshots/Security/CoreUpdates.png
     :class: with-border with-shadow
     :alt: Install Tool function to update the TYPO3 Core

-It should be noted that this feature can be disabled by an environment
+This feature can be disabled by an environment variable:
-variable:

 .. code-block:: none